FranciscoGalan/Opinion_Piece_Generator/README.md

 [Image]

-In addition, fragments of the opinion piece could be used as a basis for, say, social media content or marketing materials:
+Fragments of the opinion piece could also be used as a basis for social media content or other marketing materials:

 [Image]

-The repository also includes metrics and visualizations to see how well the Generator imitates the style of the original texts:
+Finally, the repository includes metrics and visualizations to see how well the Generator imitates the style of the original texts:

 [Image]

-## Usage

-### Pipeline

-The data pipeline involves several steps:
+## How it is built

+To create the  generator, we followed these steps:

 ![](https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Media/pipeline_diagram.png)

+As a demonstration, we selected five famous Mexican columnists: Denisse Dresser, Enrique Krauze, John Ackerman, Ricardo Raphael, and Valeria Moy.

 #### Scraping